Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 `promotion_demotion_cycle` measures one full register -- unregister -- force-complete -- drain cycle.
 Each iteration creates a region for a 64-row cell, destroys it with a pinned serial, force-completes the serial via `tracker.force_complete()`, and drains the region pool via `retire_all`.

-The alloc gate tests in `tests/alloc_gate_gpu.rs` verify that every GPU upload path issues zero heap allocations in the steady state. `scene_gpu_store_boundary_sync_zero_dirty_rows_zero_alloc` asserts `(stats.ranges, stats.bytes) == (0, 0)` on a clean second boundary -- a frame with no mutations must not touch the staging belt at all. `scene_gpu_store_boundary_sync_alloc_count_independent_of_dirty_row_count` asserts that the allocation count depends only on the number of coalesced ranges, not the number of dirty rows.
-A cell with 100 dirty rows in one contiguous block produces one `write_buffer` call.
-A cell with 100 dirty rows in 25 separate runs produces 25 `write_buffer` calls.
-In both cases the heap allocator is never involved -- the staging belt's internal buffer pool handles the transfers without calling `malloc`.

 Together these pieces form the substrate that Helio's shaders bind against.
-The SSBOs are the contract between the CPU and the GPU, one index space, one handle format, one set of generation-validated slots.
+The SSBOs are the bridge between CPU and GPU -- one index space, one handle format, one set of generation-validated slots.

-Part 4 covers how this contract survives across languages, backends, and device lifetimes.

-> [!TIP]
-> The `gpu` feature does not pull in Helio or any renderer code.
-> `cargo tree -p pulsar_scenedb --no-default-features | grep helio`
-> returns nothing.
-This is enforced in CI.
-You can build and test the storage
-> layer on a headless server or a CI runner with no GPU at all.
+## Part 4: Cross-Device Contract

-## 4.1 One crate, two configurations
+### 4.1 One crate, two configurations

 SceneDB ships as a single crate.
 The core has zero GPU dependencies.
 The `gpu` feature adds wgpu and the full GPU-resident store.
 Two configurations from one `Cargo.toml`.